whimiscott4/whimiscott4/README.md

-ignore this im trying to test on how to color my text
+ignore this im trying to test on how to color my text and something else idk

+h </summary>
+    hi

  $\color{#b12929}\textsf{ h }$